-My clients have included CEOs, owners, boards and senior executives in Banking, Asset Management, Construction, Media, Leisure, Management Consulting, Interior Design, Corporate Finance, Property, Manufacturing, Law, Private Equity, Academia and the Third Sector.
+My clients have included CEOs, owners, boards and senior executives in Banking, Asset Management, Construction, Media, Leisure, Management Consulting, Interior Design, Corporate Finance, Property, Manufacturing, Law, Private Equity, Insurance, Academia and the Third Sector.

 After a degree from the London School of Economics I qualified as Chartered Accountant with Peat Marwick Mitchell, now KPMG.
 After three years of conducting audits in the UK I went on to become a professional trainer teaching financial management, analysis and valuation to accountants, fund managers, corporate financiers and investment analysts in Europe, the US and Asia.
 This led to a role in equity research at HSBC James Capel in London in 1996, now HSBC Securities.
 I was appointed head of research for HSBC in Asia in 1998.
 After returning to London I became head of European Research, leaving to join Deutsche Bank as a managing director in 2003.
 As a senior member of the research management team I held roles such as Head of European Research, Head of Asia Pacific Research, Global Head of Equity Research and Global COO for Research.
 The teams I managed achieved the Number One ranking in each of Europe, Emerging Europe and Asia-ex-Japan.
 Over the years I have managed teams of up to 1,000 people operating in 32 countries and with budgets of up to EUR350m.